zaracooper/blog/content/posts/hugo-github-portfolio.md

     git submodule add -b master git@github.com:<USERNAME>/<USERNAME>.github.io.git public
     ```

 7. We may often make changes to our site and as such, we’ll need to make deployment of our portfolio easier the next time around.
-Hugo provides a script that you can add to your `<PORTFOLIO_NAME>` project and simply run with a commit message to push your changes to your origin and deploy your portfolio site.
-You can find the script named **deploy.sh**  [here.](https://gohugo.io/hosting-and-deployment/hosting-on-github/#put-it-into-a-script)  Once you’ve copied the script, all you need to do to make your first deployment of your portfolio site is:
+Hugo provides a script that pushes your changes to your origin (with an optional commit message) and deploys your portfolio site.
+It can be added to your `<PORTFOLIO_NAME>` project and simply run when you make a change.
+The script named **deploy.sh** can be found [here.](https://gohugo.io/hosting-and-deployment/hosting-on-github/#put-it-into-a-script)  Once you’ve copied the script over, all you need to do to make the first deployment of your portfolio site is:

     ```bash
     # Make the script executable